Some developers are pushing for Apple to reduce or even eliminate the App Store commission. Now the company has issued a warning to investors.

 App Store Commission: Is Apple Considering a Reduction?

-The Services category itself recorded revenue of $14.55 billion, up from $12.5 billion in the same period last year.
-These numbers, of course, include App Store revenue.
-A few weeks ago, Fortnite was banned from the App Store after Epic Games released a new update that bypassed Apple's in-app purchase system to save on the 30 percent commission.
+The services category itself recorded revenue of $14.55 billion, compared to $12.5 billion in the same period last year.
+These figures naturally include App Store revenue.
+A few weeks ago, Fortnite was banned from the App Store after Epic Games released a new update that bypassed Apple's in-app purchase system to avoid the 30 percent commission.
 Epic is now suing Apple, claiming the company is acting as a monopolist by forcing developers to pay App Store fees.
 Apple has also faced antitrust investigations by the House Judiciary Committee.
-Whether an update to the App Store commission will actually be made anytime soon remains to be seen.
-However, at this point, there is nothing to suggest such a plan.
-AirPods Pro on special offer at Amazon – available now.
+Whether an update to the App Store commission will actually be implemented in the near future remains to be seen.
+At present, however, there is no indication of such a plan.
+AirPods Pro are on sale at Amazon – available now .
 (Photo by nikkimeel / Bigstockphoto)